galaxyproject/training-material/topics/proteomics/tutorials/metaproteomics/tutorial.md

 ## Functional Analysis

+Recent advances in microbiome research indicate that functional characterization via metaproteomics analysis has the potential to accurately measure the microbial response to perturbations.
+In particular, metaproteomics enables the estimation of the function of the microbial community based on expressed microbial proteome.

-In the following chapter, a functional analysis will be performed in order to match the list of peptides with the correlated Gene Ontology terms.
+In the following chapter, a functional analysis will be performed using the **UniPept** application `pept2prot` in order to match the list of peptides with the correlated Gene Ontology terms.
 This allows to get an insight of the **biological process**, the **molecular function** and the **cellular component** related to the sample data.

 > ### {% icon comment %} Gene Ontology Consortium